Miro is a natural fit for workshops and meetings and you can definitely use our product for such needs.

 Kick-off workshop or meeting or present results back to stakeholders without leaving Miro.
 Presentation mode allows you to prepare and carry out engaging presentations re-using the content that you already have on your Miro board.

 Visual notes is a lightweight feature-rich text editor easily accessible on the board just when you need it – to jot down questions, insights, and action items as they surface during your workshops and meetings.

 - Pre-made workshop templates [available on all plans]

 Never start from scratch – use built-in Design Thinking, ice breaker, and Agile rituals templates to prepare workshops and organize meetings quickly.

-- Voting [available on Team, Education, Business, Consultant, and Enterprise Plans]
+- Voting [available on Starter, Education, Business, Consultant, and Enterprise plans]

 Quickly vote for tasks and ideas in real-time with your distributed team to reach a consensus when working on a decision or prioritizing tasks.

-- Timer [available on Team, Education, Business, Consultant, and Enterprise Plans]
+- Timer [available on Starter, Education, Business, Consultant, and Enterprise plans]

 How to set up a workshop in Miro